hungtrankhanh/aws/README.md

 <br />

 #### Budget is reduced to maximum of $6,500
+When the budget is reduced, we prioterize to keep main resources such as EC2 , database ... to granrantee server is still able to handle same number of requests as before.
+Therefore, we can give up some capacity of storage or cloudfront edge cache, this can effect response time.

 [Reduced_Cost_Estimate](Reduced_Cost_Estimate.txt)
 <br />

 #### Budget has been increased to $20,000
+When the budge is increased, we can scale up or out EC2 , RDS to increase hanlding number of user requests per second.
+Moreover, we might consider to expand Cloudfront cache at edge locations, improve Application Load Balancer ability matching to high number of incomming requests , also buy more capacity of storages to save more user data and backup

 [Increased_Cost_Estimate](Increased_Cost_Estimate.txt)

 <br />